 Tip #2: Ossiano

-If you are eager to dine in the underwater world, Ossiano might be the restaurant you are looking for.
-The one Michelin star awarded seafood restaurant is located in the famous Atlantis the Palm resort amidst an aquarium.
-Chef Grégoire Berger serves a tasting menu in waves (courses) and if you wanna get some romantic moments in, you can rent divers for underwater love messages or even proposals.
+If you are eager to dine in an underwater world, Ossiano is the restaurant you are looking for.
+The one-Michelin-star seafood restaurant is located in the famous Atlantis The Palm resort, surrounded by an aquarium.

-- Tue – Sat: 6 pm – 11 pm
+- Daily: 6 pm – 12 am

 -